 with Jamil Zaki and Noah Goodman

 We propose that reasoning about emotion occurs just like reasoning about anything else: using (i) domain-specific knowledge of how emotions work, and (ii) domain-general reasoning principles.
 For example, humans have a very intuitive grasp of physics: Most people can visualize how a thrown baseball would fly, even if they could not write down the equations that describe that trajectory.
 Similarly, people have an intuitive understanding of personality.
 We know that some individuals are just more irritable, while others are angelic: this knowledge allows people to predict how different individuals would react to different events.
-This knowledge constitutes our lay theories of the world (Other scholars may refer to this type of knowledge as concepts, schemas, or scripts).
+This knowledge constitutes our lay theories† of the world.
 We have lay theories of physics and lay theories of personality that comprise the domain-specific knowledge about how thrown objects travel through the air and how personality affects behavior.

 Now, given this knowledge, we can use logical principles of reasoning to arrive at optimal inferences.
 For example, if you see person A (but not persons B, C) react in an annoyed fashion after events X, Y, and Z, you might come to the conclusion that person A is an easily annoyed person.
 If you see, by contrast, that persons A, B, and C all react in an annoyed manner after event X (but not events Y and Z), then perhaps you might infer that it is, in fact, event X that is incredibly annoying.
 This type of social reasoning was formalized by Harold Kelley in his Covariation model (1973).
-In his proposed view, social cognition -- reasoning about others -- relies on reasoning using covariational evidence† and knowledge about personality traits.
-Such principles of reasoning are domain-general: in other words, they are the same whether one is reasoning about physics or personality.
+In his proposed view, social cognition -- reasoning about others -- relies on reasoning using covariational evidence†† and knowledge about personality traits.
+Reasoning using patterns of covariation is just one example of reasoning, but such reasoning is domain-general: they should apply regardless of whether one is reasoning about physics or personality.
 Or, as we propose, emotions.

 So far I've laid the case for a Bayesian model of emotion for reasoning from cause to effect and vice versa.
 Let's take our model a step further to examine a relatively common problem: cue integration.
 Cue integration refers to situations where there are multiple "cues" over which one has to make inferences.
-It is an extremely well studied problem because it appears all over science.
+It is an extremely well-studied problem because it appears in many different fields of science.
 Investigators trying to locate a plane wreckage would try to piece together bits of information (the plane's last known location and heading; weather patterns at the time; information about ocean currents if the crash was at sea) to "integrate" those different cues and infer the most likely location of the wreckage.
 Medical diagnosis relies on inference from multiple observed symptoms and known patient medical history.
-Within psychology, organisms often have to combine information from different senses (a well studied example is how the Barn Owl localizes prey using the signal from both of its ears).
+Within psychology, organisms often have to combine information from different senses: A textbook example familiar to undergraduates taking Cognitive Psychology is how the Barn Owl localizes prey by integrating the signals from each of its ears.

 We cannot observe emotion directly, and the best we can do is to infer emotion from observing different cues (such as the person's facial expression, etc).
 Thus, there are many situations where we might observe different, possibly conflicting cues to someone's emotions.
 For example, you might see a person who has just won a prize or an award but has a facial expression that looks sad (such as Olympic medalists crying, or a glum Messi winning the 2014 World Cup Golden Ball Award).

-Among emotion scientists, there has been a long debate on how we resolve situations with conflicting emotional cues.
-A long tradition steeped in the Basic Emotion theories of Paul Ekman and colleagues suggest that facial expressions are the only cues that matter in such conflict situations.
+Among emotion scientists, there has been a decades-long debate on how we resolve situations with conflicting emotional cues.
+A long tradition steeped in the Basic Emotion theories suggest that facial expressions are the only cues that matter in such conflict situations.
 A second side argue that no, facial cues aren't everything, and contextual cues matter as well (e.g. the situation that occured).
 Both sides' arguments do have some merit, and there are numerous studies supporting both sides (see our paper for more details on this debate).